 Best Restaurants In Saugatuck

 Michigan is second only to California in terms of the variety of its agricultural products.
 Many restaurants take advantage of this diversity to create fantastic farm-to-fork dining experiences.
-Here are my favorite places to taste that freshness.
+Here are my favorite places to taste that freshness with inside and outdoor seating.

 Pennyroyal Cafe & Provisions

 The Southerner provides Southern hospitality at its best.
 Located on the banks of the Kalamazoo River, it’s a fried-chicken joint run by Matt Miller, a two-time James Beard Award semifinalist whose cooking pays homage to Appalachian cuisine.
 In addition to the fried chicken, they’re famous for their biscuits.
-Combine both favorites with the chicken and biscuit sandwich.
+Combine both favorites with the chicken and biscuit sandwich and other delicacies on their great food menu.

 Bowdie’s Chophouse on Culver Street is an elegant fine-dining establishment with a focus on steak.
 You’ll find 28-day dry-aged steaks that melt in your mouth.
 I enjoyed the filet mignon with au gratin potatoes; the diners next to us ordered the impressive 32-ounce ribeye for two.
 The signature cocktails are the perfect accompaniment to the steaks.